zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/installing-patches.md

    If the patch doesn't install or if you're unable to resolve errors that occur, please open a `Help Center ticket <https://help.liferay.com/hc/>`_ and provide the full Patching Tool ``info`` output by running ``./patching-tool.sh info > output.txt`` and attaching the ``output.txt`` file to the ticket.
 ````

-## Prepare to Patch DXP on an Application Server
+## Preparing to Patch DXP on an Application Server

 If you installed DXP on an application server, you must first install and configure the Patching Tool before patching DXP.